johnkberry/azure-docs/articles/active-directory/active-directory-passwords-customize.md

 ## Customize the contact your administrator link

-Even if SSPR is not enabled users still a "contact your administrator" link on the password reset portal.
+Even if SSPR is not enabled users still see a "contact your administrator" link on the password reset portal.
 Clicking this link emails your administrators asking for assistance in changing the user's password.
 This email is sent to the following recipients in the following order:

 1. If the **Password administrator** role is assigned, administrators with this role are notified
 2. If no Password administrators are assigned, then administrators with the **User administrator** role are notified